ori-wagmi/olympiawhitelist/README.md

 ### Requirements after deployment
 1. OlympiaWhitelist must be set as MinterRole for HallsOfOlympia
+2. Deployer must set OlympiaWhitelist address as VRF consumer
+3. Deployer must call requestRandomWords
-2. Deployer must set the merkleRoot
+4. Deployer must set the merkleRoot
-3. Deployer must set isStarted to true
+5. Deployer must set isStarted to true
-4. Deployer must call requestRandomWords

 # Testing
 Tests can be run locally with `npx hardhat test`